Writer Profile

 Wataru Nakazawa

-This book provides sociological insights into the functions of public education that were not fully explored in my 2014 publication, "Why is Japan's Public Expenditure on Education Low?
+This book provides a sociological examination of the functions of public education that were not fully discussed in my 2014 book, "Why is Japan's Public Expenditure on Education So Low?
 Re-examining the Public Role of Education" (Keiso Shobo).
-While the previous book was unexpectedly well-received, its high price as a hardcover academic text made it difficult to access.
-This new volume, however, is a Shinsho (paperback) aimed at university students and the general public, incorporating both fundamental and cutting-edge knowledge.
-My hope is that it will encourage each reader to reflect on the public nature of education.
+While the previous book received unexpectedly high praise, it was a hardcover academic text and thus priced out of reach for many.
+This book, however, is a paperback (Shinsho) intended for university students and above.
+I have incorporated basic and up-to-date findings to make it accessible to a wide audience, hoping it will serve as a catalyst for each reader to think about the public nature of education.

-As international comparative data makes clear, Japan's public education expenditure rate is among the lowest in the OECD, whether measured by government fiscal spending or by GDP.
-While Japan's total education spending, including private costs, is at the OECD average, this average is only maintained through the heavy financial burden placed on households.
-Private costs are particularly high for pre-school and higher education.
+As is clear from international comparative data, Japan's public education expenditure rate is at the lowest level in the OECD, whether based on government fiscal spending or GDP.
+While Japan's total education expenditure, including private spending, is at the OECD average, this is only maintained through the heavy financial burden placed on households.
+Private spending is particularly high for pre-school and higher education.

-However, this issue is not widely recognized among the Japanese public.
-While there is a discourse that education is a noble and vital endeavor, the percentage of Japanese people who favor increasing public education spending is low by international standards.
-Those who receive an education certainly benefit from it, but the spread of education also benefits society as a whole.
-This latter point is often overlooked.
-Furthermore, educational researchers have not done enough to empirically demonstrate these public benefits.
+However, this issue is not widely shared among the Japanese public.
+While there is discourse claiming education is a noble and important endeavor, the percentage of Japanese people who desire an increase in public education spending is low by international standards.
+Those who receive an education certainly enjoy its benefits, but the spread of education also brings benefits to society as a whole.
+Yet, the latter is rarely recognized.
+Educational scholars have also neglected the effort to empirically demonstrate the public benefits of education.

-This book attempts to demonstrate the significance of education from a social scientific and empirical perspective, introducing cutting-edge research from the United States and elsewhere.
-I am, of course, aware of Japan's dire fiscal situation and do not intend to support simplistic arguments for free education.
-In fact, it may lead to an increased tax burden on citizens.
-Therefore, any increase in public education spending requires social consensus based on an understanding of its public significance.
-The challenge lies in how we present that evidence and justification.
+This book attempts to demonstrate the significance of education from a social scientific and empirical perspective while introducing cutting-edge research from the United States and elsewhere.
+Naturally, I am aware of Japan's dire fiscal situation and do not intend to support simplistic arguments for free education.
+In fact, it may lead to an increased tax burden for citizens.
+Therefore, if public education spending is to be increased, social consensus based on an understanding of the public significance of education is necessary.
+The challenge lies in how to present that rationale and evidence.

-Japanese schools have faced intense social criticism—perhaps a reflection of high expectations.
-However, bashing schools and teachers will not solve the problems.
+Japanese schools have been subjected to strong social criticism, perhaps as a backlash to high expectations.
+However, bashing schools and teachers will not solve the problem.
 From an international comparative perspective, Japanese education is performing well in some areas.
-We must recognize that many issues are rooted in the labor market and family structures rather than in education itself.
+We must also recognize that many issues are related to the labor market and family structures rather than education itself.

-Public Education in Japan: Academic Ability, Cost, and Democracy
+Public Education in Japan: Academic Achievement, Cost, and Democracy

 Wataru Nakazawa (Author)